silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 Incapsula will also attempt to compress JPEG and PNG images as well as minify CSS, but will not minify JS.

 <div class="alert alert-info" markdown='1'>
-Important: If you have a access to the Incapsula dashboard through the Premium Managed Service, your settings there only influence responses from your own domain(s).
+Important: If you have access to the Incapsula dashboard through the Premium Managed Service, your settings there only influence responses from your own domain(s).
 Content served through "*.cwp.govt.nz" domains will not be affected by your changes.
 This conveniently includes responses generated from the CMS admin area which shouldn't be retained in the cache at all.